daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-12-08-linear-regression-is-orthogonal-projection.md

 [Fig 1.](#fig-1) is a compact and interactive [visualization] that superimposes the two perspectives modeling a [toy dataset](#toy-dataset).
-The remainder of this post examines it for a better understanding.
+The remainder of this post examines each perspective in separation.

 #### Fig. 1